ajaytitus1386/Portio/src/projects/home/canvex.md

 # Collaborative Pixel Artboard

 Paint together with your friends to build pixel perfect masterpieces.
-Everybody gets to paint a set amount per day so collaborate daily to make
+Rome wasn't build in a day or alone, each person gets their own daily pixels to make an impact.

 [Go To Project](https://canvex.ajaytitus.com/)